Lincrusta: History

 Lincrusta was originally manufactured in Sunbury-on-Thames until 1918 when the manufacturing was moved to Darwen, Lancashire.
 The first production of Lincrusta in the United States was in 1883 in Stamford, Connecticut.
-There were also factories built in 1880 at Pierrefitte, France, and by 1889 in Hannover, Germany, Italy, and by 1898 in Milan Linoleum Compani Milan.
+There were also factories built in 1880 at Pierrefitte, France, and by 1889 in Hannover, Germany, and by 1898 in Milan by Linoleum Compani Milan.

 Lincrusta is now produced in Morecambe, Lancashire using traditional methods.
 Heritage Wallcoverings Ltd acquired the Lincrusta operating assets in July 2014.

 Production and characteristics

-Lincrusta is made from a paste of gelled linseed oil and wood flour spread onto a paper base.
+Lincrusta is made from a paste of gelled linseed oil and other natural ingredients spread onto a paper base.
 It is then rolled between steel rollers, one of which has a pattern embossed upon it.
-The linseed gel continues to dry for many years, so the surface gets harder over time.

-Both oil-based and water-based paints can be applied to Lincrusta; therefore, it can provide a base for effects from simple colour washes or marbling, scumbling, and glazing, to more elaborate gilding and vert de mer treatments.
+The linseed gel continues to dry for many years and the surface gets harder.
+Oil-based and water-based paints can be applied to Lincrusta, providing a base for effects from simple colour washes or marbling, scumbling, and glazing, to more elaborate gilding and vert de mer treatments.